-Identification Process:
+Identification Process

-Students may be identified as requiring learning support and/or as Gifted and Talented.
+Students may be identified as requiring learning support and/or as academic enrichment and enhancement.
 Appropriate options for support and adjustments consequently differ between students.

 Referral of students for Learning Enhancement:

 Students must be referred to the Learning Enhancement Team to identify and determine eligibility for formalised support.
 The formal referral processes are outlined for each area in the following pages.